 Graduate students who wish to apply for a Federal Direct Graduate PLUS Loan can do so online at studentaid.gov.
 For assistance with financial planning or determining the amount to apply for, please reach out to Student Financial Services.

 Supplemental Student Loans

-There are a number of attractive educational loan programs available to assist students in covering their expenses over and above any federal financial aid that may be awarded to them from Student Financial Services.
-Most private lenders have credit and income requireshy;ments that must be met before being approved for these programs.
-Additional information regarding private loans is available at Student Financial Services.
-Student Financial Services recommends to students that, when researching the loan and lender that best meets their needs, they make sure they take into conshy;sideration the interest rate, origination, disbursement, or repayment fees and the quality of customer service.
+There are a number of educational loan programs available to assist students in covering their expenses over and above any federal financial aid that may be awarded to them from Student Financial Services.
+Most private lenders have credit and income requirements that must be met before being approved for these programs.
+Additional information regarding private loans is available here.
+Student Financial Services recommends to students that, when researching the loan and lender that best meets their needs, they make sure they take into consideration the interest rate; quality of customer service; and origination, disbursement, and/or repayment fees.

 General Financial Policies and Procedures

 Student Financial Services reserves the right to adjust a student’s initial Offer of Financial Assistance based upon information brought to the office’s attention subsequent to extension of the offer, including, but not limited to, increased or new institutional scholarships, outside scholarships, or revised family financial data.

 If the student feels that the aid process does not accurately reflect their situation, or if family circumstances change during the year, the student should notify Student Financial Services for further evaluation.
 We may request additional documentation from you that might indicate a change in financial circumstances.

 Change in Enrollment Status